reactioncommerce/reaction-docs/developer/styleguide.md

 ### File Naming Conventions

 In general we use hyphens (-) and camelCase for folder names, and camelCase alone for file names.
 Underscores are not to be used for file or folder names unless expressly required.
+Be aware that not all operating systems are case sensitive, so it's not ok to have two files named the same with differing case.

 #### Folder Names

 **Good**

-- Folder names for packages must contain only lowercased alpha numeric characteras and may be hypneated if joining more then one word
+* Folder names for packages must contain only lowercased alpha numeric characters and may be hyphenated if joining more than one word
-- Folder names all normal directries must start with a lowercased letter and may camel cased if joining more then one word
+* Folder names all normal directories must start with a lowercased letter and may camel cased if joining more than one word

 ```
-// Packages in /imports/plugins/core
+// Packages in /imports/plugins
 ui-grid/
 example-paymentmethod/
 social/
 taxes-avalara/

-// All other folder names eveywhere
+// All other folder names everywhere
 addressBook/

 ```

 **Bad**

-- Package name should contain hyphens to make it easier to read.
+* Package name should contain hyphens to make it easier to read.
-- Underscores are not to be used unless expressly required.
+* Underscores are not to be used unless expressly required.

 ```
 reactionpackagename/